Ignite-Laboratories/Enigmaneering/enigma2/E2S2 - Delta Encoding.md

         containing index in an average of one bit less than counting from 0.

 This solution provides a simple way to _test_ that the average bit drop is, indeed, one bit for the ranges relevant to our purposes.

+### Proof
+My words mean absolutely nothing unless I can _prove_ that statement!
+This one is easy to both explain visually _and_ to prove mathematically -

 If you'd like to help me formulate a proper mathematical proof, I'd be thrilled!
 For now, I'm happy to simply _demonstrate_ the techology for others =)

 This is _not_ enough information to reconstruct the data, however - how do you _implicitly_ know what sign